rosequ/Anserini/docs/speech-ui-api-docs.md

 ```

 How this works under the hood:
-- This script starts the PyseriniEntryPoint (gateway) from Java to open up a socket for communication and the Python API server.
+- This script starts the PyseriniEntryPoint (gateway) from Java to open up a socket for communication and the Python API
+ server.
+You can also run the gateway on a particular port by specifying `-port` option.
 - Python program tries to connect to a JVM with a gateway (localhost on port 25333).
 - The Python program, search_web_collection, in src/main/python contains a search method that takes a
 query string, number of hits and returns a list of document IDs.
 This calls the Java function.